-Surface-Enhanced Raman Scattering (SERS) in Single-Nanoparticle Dimers (Precision SERS)
+Surface-Enhanced Raman Scattering (SERS) in Single-Nanoparticle Dimers (Precision SERS).
+A set of substrates that are particularly interesting for understanding the fundamental mechanism of SERS are lithographically prepared metal nanostructures that have a single or very few hotspots, that is, lithographic plasmonic oligomers.
+89,205,206

-A set of substrates that are particularly interesting for understanding the fundamental mechanism of SERS are lithographically prepared metal nanostructures that have a single or very few hotspots, i.e., lithographic plasmonic oligomers.
-89,206,207 They may be fabricated in large quantities with excellent control over their geometry, especially over the gap size between the plasmonic building blocks.
-Subtle geometrical changes enable tailoring of the oligomers, e.g. to support Fano resonances between two optical excitations.
-208,209 A key advantage of plasmonic oligomers is that their structure is accessible by electron and force microscopies, enabling us to relate their structure to their optical properties and SERS efficiency.
-The optical properties of plasmonic oligomers have been studied via far-field absorption and scattering, as well as by near-field optical mapping.
-208,210-214
+They may be fabricated in large quantities with excellent control over their geometry, especially over the gap size between the plasmonic building blocks.
+Subtle geometrical changes enable tailoring of the oligomers, for example, to support Fano resonances between two optical excitations.
+A key advantage of plasmonic oligomers is that their structure is accessible by electron and force microscopies, enabling us to relate their structure to their optical properties and SERS efficiency.
+The optical properties of plasmonic oligomers have been studied via far-field absorption and scattering, as well as by near-field optical mapping. ^{207,209-213}

 Some experimental data obtained from SERS by plasmonic oligomers challenged our theoretical description of SERS.
 For systematic studies of SERS by a single, well-defined hotspot, Raman probes have been explored and found to be highly beneficial.
-A super-sharp Si tip, for example, was used to correlate the EM near field with the SERS enhancement.
-A dual scattering scanning near-field microscope/surface enhanced Raman setup correlated the spatial distribution of the enhanced field with the distribution of the SERS signal produced by the Si tip, finding excellent agreement of the hotspot shape and relative intensity pattern with the EM enhancement model.214 Another interesting probe comprises graphene and other two-dimensional (2D) materials, which are transferred onto plasmonic oligomers.^{215,216} Graphene is a non-resonant Raman scatterer, with a constant cross-section in the IR and visible energy ranges.
-217,218 Thus, any changes in the SERS intensity with respect to polarization, laser energy, and so on are caused by the plasmonic hotspot (as opposed to intrinsic variations in the Raman scattering cross-section that occur in many other materials).
-215,219 Conversely, the extreme localization of SERS hotspots enables strain detection in 2D materials with sub-wavelength resolution, using phonon frequencies as a marker for strain.
-220 To study how plasmonic enhancement depends on the excitation wavelength, the laser excitation was varied in small steps (≈ 5 nm) in SERS experiments on graphene, coupled to a plasmonic dimer.
-The SERS resonance profile found a resonance that differed strongly (≈ 200 meV) from the plasmonic resonance obtained by elastic scattering in dark-field spectroscopy.
-216 The discrepancy was much larger than the expected difference between near- and far-field resonances (<50 meV) and remains to be resolved.
+A supersharp Si tip, for example, was used to correlate the EM near field with the SERS enhancement.
+A dual scattering scanning near-field microscope/surface enhanced Raman setup correlated the spatial distribution of the enhanced field with the distribution of the SERS signal produced by the Si tip, finding excellent agreement of the hotspot shape and relative intensity pattern with the EM enhancement model.213 Another interesting probe comprises graphene and other two-dimensional (2D) materials, which are transferred onto plasmonic oligomers.
+214,215 Graphene is a nonresonant Raman scatterer, with a constant cross section in the IR and visible energy ranges.
+Thus, any changes in the SERS intensity with respect to polarization, laser energy, and so on are caused by the plasmonic hotspot (as opposed to intrinsic variations in the Raman scattering cross section that occur in many other materials).
+214,218 Conversely, the extreme localization of SERS hotspots enables strain detection in 2D materials with subwavelength resolution, using phonon frequencies as a marker for strain.
+219 To study how plasmonic enhancement depends on the excitation wavelength, the laser excitation was varied in small steps (~5 nm) in SERS experiments on graphene, coupled to a plasmonic dimer.
+The SERS resonance profile found a resonance that differed strongly (~200 meV) from the plasmonic resonance obtained by elastic scattering in dark-field spectroscopy.215 The discrepancy was much larger than the expected difference between near- and far-field resonances (<50 meV) and remains to be resolved.